12 Healthiest Menu Items You Can Get At Olive Garden

 With its menu of pasta, heavy cream sauces, and never-ending soup, salad, and breadsticks, Olive Garden doesn't earn top spots on lists ranking healthy restaurants.
 Many people go here to overindulge and aren't apologetic about it.
 This Italian-themed restaurant was the 1982 brainchild of General Mills, which expanded the chain to 145 locations within seven years.
 Darden Restaurants took over in 1995 — a company that also owns Red Lobster, Capital Grille, and other well-known chains, so you'll sometimes see these eateries near an Olive Garden.

-There are more than 800 Olive Garden restaurants worldwide.
+There are close to 900 Olive Garden restaurants worldwide.
 (One can only imagine how many pounds of pasta get served each year!)
 The Tuscany-themed interiors and architecture are appealing, the prices are reasonable, and there are tasty wines.
 The menu is what one expects at an Italian-American eatery.
 Some locations offer delivery, too.

 Olive Garden's appetizers are (mostly) fried and creamy choices like mozzarella sticks, spinach-artichoke dip, and fried ravioli.
 On the menu, cheese is everywhere.
 The only fruit on the dessert menu is the strawberry topping on the cheesecake and cream cake.
 So many of the items have sky-high fat and salt content, but this is not unusual at popular chain restaurants.
 Fortunately, Olive Garden has a decent selection of healthy picks, so here are a dozen options to order next time you're in the mood to eat out with nutrition in mind.